-(a) sign the referral document in accordance with Rule 4;
+(a) sign the referral document in accordance with Rule 4; and

-(b) attach to the referral document written proof, in accordance with Rule 6, that the referral document was served on the other parties to the dispute;
+(b) attach to the referral document, written proof, in accordance with Rule 6, that the referral document was served on the other parties to the dispute.

 (c) if the referral document is filed out of time, attach an application for condonation in accordance with Rule 9(3) read with Rule 31.

-(3) The Commission must accept, but may refuse to process a referral document until sub-rule (2) has been complied with.
+(3) The Commission must accept, but may refuse to process, a referral document until sub-rule (2) has been complied with.

-Rule 11 When must the Commission notify parties of a conciliation
+11 When must the Commission notify parties of a conciliation

-The Commission must notify the parties in writing of a conciliation hearing at least fourteen (14) days prior to the scheduled date, unless the parties agree to a shorter period or reasonable circumstances require a shorter period.
-The time period of fourteen (14) days runs from the date the notification is sent by the Commission.
-If a notification is sent by registered mail An additional seven (7) days must be allowed.
+(1) The Commission must notify the parties in writing of a conciliation hearing at least –

+(a) seven (7) days prior to the scheduled date in matters relating to Section 64, Section 65(2)(a) or Section 189A(8) of the Act;

+(b) fourteen (14) days prior to the scheduled date, in the case of any other matter.

+(2) Despite sub-rule (1), the Commission may give the parties a shorter notice period, if the parties have agreed or reasonable circumstances require a shorter notice period.

+(3) An additional seven (7) days must be provided, if a notice of conciliation in terms of this rule is sent by registered mail only.

-Rule 12 Commission may seek to resolve dispute before conciliation
+12 Commission may seek to resolve dispute before conciliation

 The Commission or a commissioner may contact the parties by telephone or other means, prior to the commencement of the conciliation, in order to seek to resolve the dispute.

-Rule 13 What happens if a party fails to attend at conciliation
+13 What happens if a party fails to attend at conciliation

-(1) If a party on whose behalf a matter has been referred fails to attend the commissioner may—
+(1) If a party who has referred a dispute fails to attend or to be represented at conciliation as contemplated in Rule 25(1)(a), the commissioner may -

 (a) continue with the proceedings;